 Serving Chateau Dassault with Wine and Food Pairings

-Chateau Dassault is best paired with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised and grilled dishes.
+Chateau Dassault is best paired with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, and grilled dishes.
 Chateau Dassault is also good when matched with Asian dishes, rich fish courses like tuna, mushrooms, pasta, and a diverse array of cheese.

-In 2008, they produced a unique wine from three barrels, Cuvee Jean Pierre Vigato that was purchased as an exclusive offering by the well known Parisian restaurant Apicius.
-The Dassault family are also involved with wineries in the Mendoza region of Argentina and in Chile as well.
+In 2008, they produced a unique wine from three barrels, Cuvee Jean Pierre Vigato that was purchased as an exclusive offering by the well-known Parisian restaurant Apicius.
+The Dassault family is also involved with wineries in the Mendoza region of Argentina and in Chile as well.

 Château Dassault Wine Tasting Notes